How transparent are most companies with compensation?

 What only the most transparent companies share with employees:

 These things are shared only rarely - so if your company shares these things with the employees, you can rest assured that they are in the top tier of transparent employers.
+This is what we strive towards.

 - Fully diluted shares outstanding: Technically speaking, if you have both the preferred price and the valuation, you can calculate FDSO (Post-money = Pref.
 Price x FDSO).
 Sharing this would also allow employees to calculate their ownership % of the company (Shares granted / FDSO).